openlookeng/hetu-core/hetu-docs/en/rest/query.md

 - GET /v1/query

-This service returns information and statistics about queries that are currently being executed on a openLooKeng coordinator.
+This service returns information and statistics about queries that are currently executed on a openLooKeng coordinator.

-When you point a web browser at a openLooKeng coordinate you\'ll see a rendered version of the output from this service which will display recent queries that have executed on a openLooKeng installation.
+When you point a web browser at a openLooKeng coordinate, you can find a rendered version of the output from this service which displays recent queries that have executed on a openLooKeng installation.

 - GET /v1/query/{queryId}

-If you are looking to gather very detailed statistics about a query, this is the service you would call.
-If you load the web interface of a openLooKeng coordinator you will see a list of current queries.
-Clicking on a query will reveal a link to this service.
+If you look to gather very detailed statistics about a query, this is the service you would call.
+If you load the web interface of a openLooKeng coordinator you can see a list of current queries.
+Clicking on a query reveals a link to this service.

 **Example response**: